IS there such a thing as ‘organic’ upholstery?

 Latex foam for upholstery has inspired a deluge of questions in recent years, especially with regard to flame retardants.
 It’s easy to get confused by the use of the term ‘natural’, which has become as unreliable in the latex industry, much as it is in the food industry.
 Because many questions about latex have come to me directly due to my specialized work in non-toxic upholstery, I’ve been compelled to do the research so I can answer these concerns as accurately as possible.

-The Good News: There is now a source for organic latex, certified by the Global Organic Latex Standard (GOLS).
-For those seeking the security of certified products, I am excited to announce that we’ve located a trusted supplier who sells both organic and 100% natural latex as well as more affordable synthetic blended latex – ALL free of fillers and additives, with NO Flame Retardants!
+Good News for those seeking the security of certified products: There is now a source for certified organic latex, certified by the Global Organic Latex Standard (GOLS).
+There is also a (less expensive) Oeko-Tex certified product – ALL free of fillers and additives, with NO Flame Retardants!

 Now you can order natural latex foam for your own upholstery project in our store.